Netflix/falcor/model.md

 model.getValue('todos[0].name').then(log);
 ```

-Another advantage of using a Falcor model is that it caches the JSON data it retrieves from the server in-memory.
-As a result, you don't need to maintain a cache of the data that you retrieve from a Falcor model.
-Whenever you need data, just ask the Model for it.
-If the model finds the data in its cache, it will push the data to you immediately.
-Otherwise the model will retrieve your data from the server, insert it into the cache, and push it to you asynchronously.
+Another advantage of using a Falcor Model is that it caches the JSON data it retrieves from the server in-memory.
+As a result, you don't need to maintain a cache of the data that you retrieve from a Falcor Model.
+Whenever you need data, just retrieve it from the Model.
+If the Model finds the data in its cache, it will push the data to you immediately.
+Otherwise the Model will retrieve your data from the server, insert it into the cache, and push it to you asynchronously.

 ```
 var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json')});